 Whatever method you choose of notifying your spouse of the divorce, the divorce has not officially begun until service is completed.
 Your spouse will have approximately twenty days to file an answer to your Petition.
 In that time, they are likely to hire their attorney, prepare themselves for the divorce, file an Answer to your Petition, and then set about building their case to counter yours.

 Now that the divorce has officially begun, it is fair to start asking whether you are considered divorced at this stage.
 After all, the cat's out of the bag now.
 Your spouse knows you want a divorce and that you have filed the paperwork necessary to get that process started.
 It would seem like things are on the road towards being done with.
 True, you are on the road, but you are a long way from being divorced.
 Let's press on towards the conclusion of your case.

 Getting closer to an official divorced status

-Filing your divorce papers, receiving a response from your spouse and beginning to negotiate on all of the important areas of your case are all hallmarks of a typical divorce.
+Filing your divorce papers, receiving a response from your spouse, and beginning to negotiate on all of the crucial areas of your case are all hallmarks of a typical divorce.
 There are temporary issues that need to be sorted out.
 Who stays in the family home during the divorce, who pays the bills, who has primary custody of the kids a host of other questions are sorted out in this phase of the case.

 Questions about divorce?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and address your specific circumstances directly.
-Meeting with an attorney who has experience in handing a divorce involving facts like yours is essential to accomplishing your goals.
+Meeting with an attorney who has experience handling a divorce involving facts like yours is essential to accomplishing your goals.
 We invite you to learn more about our office and how we can best serve you and your family.